-- 1. New structural flood mitigation projects currently under construction, - 2.
-Non-structural flood mitigation projects currently being implemented, and - 3.
-Structural and non-structural flood mitigation projects with dedicated funding to construct and the expected year of completion.
+- 1. New structural FMPs currently under construction, - 2.
+Non-structural FMPs currently being implemented, and - 3.
+Structural and non-structural FMPs with dedicated funding to construct and the expected year of completion.

 The data for this section is derived from two primary sources: the UCFPR's existing hazard mitigation plans and a stakeholder survey.
 Gaps and limitations exist within the data.
 Overall, it only represents a small number of the communities within the basin and little data was provided on individual projects.
-Additional information for proposed or ongoing flood mitigation projects are detailed in subsequent sections as necessary.
+Additional information for proposed or ongoing flood mitigation projects are detailed in subsequent sections, as necessary.